Tim123467/entry-point/README.md

 The other programs listed below currently do not have Python versions.

 4) A program that translates the output of EntryPointProbabilities.java into wikitext.
 It is "EntryPointProbabilitiesWikitext.java".
 5) A program that gives the uniformity of each mission and tactic.
+It is "EntryPointUniformity.java".
 If you imagine each combination of missions and tactics (ex.
 The Blacksite stealth) having their own barchart listing every possible modifier and their frequency, the uniformity is a measure of how close to uniform that barchart is.
+6) A program used to verify that the statement "There cannot be two of the same mission in between every Freelance Heist challenge." cannot be made any more specific.
+It is "EntryPointDuplicateMissions.java".